5 Secrets To Avoid A First-Time Manager’s Worst Mistakes

 You can’t do your new job well if you’re still doing your old job.

-First, get rid of the stuff from your old position and get over any illusion that you were indispensable to your old team.
+First, remove the items from your old position and overcome any illusion that you were indispensable to your previous team.

-Negotiate with your old and new boss to offload your old tasks so you can focus on your new role.
+Negotiate with your old and new bosses to offload your old tasks so you can focus on your new role.

 Your old job will be done well.
 Accept that it won’t be done the way you would do it, but it will be done well … so get over yourself.